Socialist Federal Republic of Yugoslavia: Foreign policy

 Under Tito, Yugoslavia adopted a policy of nonalignment in the Cold War.
 It developed close relations with developing countries by having a leading role in the Non-Aligned Movement, as well as maintaining cordial relations with the United States and Western European countries.
 Stalin considered Tito a traitor and openly offered condemnation towards him.
 Yugoslavia provided major assistance to anti-colonialist movements in the Third World.
 The Yugoslav delegation was the first to bring the demands of the Algerian National Liberation Front to the United Nations.
-In January 1958, the French navy boarded the Slovenija cargo ship off Oran, whose holds were filled with weapons for the insurgents.
+In January 1958, the French Navy boarded the Slovenija cargo ship off Oran, whose holds were filled with weapons for the insurgents.
 Diplomat Danilo Milic explained that "Tito and the leading nucleus of the League of Communists of Yugoslavia really saw in the Third World's liberation struggles a replica of their own struggle against the fascist occupants.
 They vibrated to the rhythm of the advances or setbacks of the FLN or Vietcong."
-Thousands of Yugoslav cooperants travelled to Guinea after its decolonisation and as the French government tried to destabilise the country.
-Tito also helped the liberation movements of the Portuguese colonies.
-He saw the murder of Patrice Lumumba in 1961 as the "greatest crime in contemporary history".
-The country's military schools hosted activists from Swapo (Namibia) and the Pan Africanist Congress of Azania (South Africa).
-In 1980, the secret services of South Africa and Argentina planned to bring 1,500 anti-communist guerrillas to Yugoslavia.
+Thousands of Yugoslav military advisors travelled to Guinea after its decolonisation and as the French government tried to destabilise the country.
+Tito also covertly helped left-wing nationalist movements to destabilize the Portuguese colonial empire.
+Tito saw the murder of Patrice Lumumba by Belgian-backed Katangan separatists in 1961 as the "greatest crime in contemporary history".
+Yugoslavia's military academies trained left-wing activists from both Swapo (modern Namibia) and the Pan Africanist Congress of Azania as part of Tito's efforts to destabilize South Africa under apartheid.
+In 1980, the intelligence services of South Africa and Argentina plotted to return the favor by covertly bringing 1,500 anti-communist urban guerrillas to Yugoslavia.
 The operation was aimed at overthrowing Tito and was planned during the Olympic Games period so that the Soviets would be too busy to react.
-The operation was finally abandoned due to Tito's death and while the Yugoslav armed forces raised their alert level.
+The operation was finally abandoned due to Tito's death and the Yugoslav armed forces raising their alert level.